Mjz86/C_colon/mcc.md

-a structure that will have a dynamic memory layout based on specific vals ( vals are of type `size_t`), based on the alignment, which can used by (bit) alignof, its size can only be known on an object that has been created in the sizeof or bit sizeof. a dyn type can have other dyn types within it via specifying the val arguments, however a non dyn type cannot have dyn objects within it ( references to dynamic objects dont count) either on the definition of a dyn object or on its declaration we need to specify the vals it uses, if a dyn type has all values statically known it is considered a static type again, however if the dyn type info is stored in a variable not known at compile time or cannot be elided,
+a structure that will have a dynamic memory layout based on specific vals ( vals are of type `size_t`), based on the alignment, which can used by (bit) alignof, its size can only be known on an object that has been created in the sizeof or bit sizeof. a dyn type can have other dyn types within it via specifying the val arguments, however a non dyn type cannot have dyn objects within it ( references to dynamic objects do not count) either on the definition of a dyn object or on its declaration we need to specify the vals it uses, if a dyn type has all values statically known it is considered a static type again, however if the dyn type info is stored in a variable not known at compile time or cannot be elided,